Master of Arts in Counseling Psychology

 With a Master’s in Counseling Psychology from Sofia University, you will have the education and pre-degree training to pursue licensure as a clinician skilled in whole-person approaches to health and healing.
 Moreover, you will learn to care for your own growth and well-being in a supportive, collaborative atmosphere.

 Sofia MACP Mission Statement – What Makes Us Different?

 The Sofia Masters in Counseling Psychology Program offers a collaborative inquiry into the full range of human experience, including spiritual, intellectual, emotional, creative, physical and social.
 We are unique in that we emphasize integrity and self-reflection with the aim of encouraging students to see themselves as global citizens, to ask questions, and make decisions consistent with the values of respect for peace and social justice.
 Our curriculum, which features traditional as well as transpersonal approaches, is designed for students wishing to apply for LMFT and/or LPCC licensure in California.
 We also offer a hybrid program that is accepted by licensing boards in most other US states, and many foreign countries.

 In addition to providing the educational and pre-degree clinical training requirements for both Licensed Marriage and Family Therapists (LMFT) and Licensed Professional Clinical Counselors (LPCC), Sofia University’s MACP program offers:

-- Both on-campus and low-residency (online) formats.
+- Both on-campus residential and online formats.